 Included in your online video metrics is the demographic, which tells you where viewers are located.
 This is also called geomapping.
 Geomapping will give you information on your reach.

 You only reach a small part of your target region, because the various regions use different communication channels or are located in a different time zone.
 In this case, it can be useful to tailor the communication channels and timing to the regions you want to reach.

-What devices does your target audience use to watch your video content?
-This information in your online video metrics can help to optimise videos for specific devices.
+You can also get more insight into what devices your target audience uses to watch your video content.
+This information can help to optimise videos for specific devices.
 For example: when a video is mostly watched on tablets and smartphones, it is useful to use larger text and buttons.

 For all online video metrics named above: the outcome will become more trust worthy once you publish more videos.
 More videos allow more opportunities for comparison between various videos.
 By looking at video statistics more closely, it learns you more about how to achieve your goals.
 You will also gain knowledge about target groups and on how to improve your video strategy.
 Time to gather some new insights and start optimising!